Indiana Jones and the Infernal Machine: Reception

 The graphics, while low on polygons, were received well for its detailed textures and the diverse locations presented.
-Eurogamer called Infernal Machine "one of the best looking third person adventures", and applauded the in-engine cutscenes, claiming them to be "bordering on film quality at times".
-GameSpot said the graphics were "not exactly cutting edge", but "generally quite good" due to the "fairly smooth and convincing" animations.
-IGN praised the environments for having "a lot more personality than the Tomb Raider series".
-Eurogamer called some of the locations "simply stunning", and GameSpot found the levels to be "aesthetically well designed because of convincing architecture and wall decorations".
-Furthermore, the soundtrack was stated by IGN to be "one of the best features of the game", based on its adding to the dramatic impact along the way.
-They applauded the voice recording for being "crisp and clean", though were disappointed with the sparsity of musical tracks and environmental sound effects.
-Allgame was impressed with the weapon effects and the foreign-language voice overs for the Soviet soldiers, while Computer and Video Games considered the lack of Harrison Ford as Indiana Jones' voice disappointing, though understandable given his high salary.
-Eurogamer found the comments of the playable character to become annoying after a while, but were impressed with the ambient sounds and music, claiming the latter to be "ace stuff", "further enhancing the motion picture feeling of the game".
+Ellis called Infernal Machine "one of the best looking third person adventures", and applauded the in-engine cutscenes, claiming them to be "bordering on film quality at times".
+Ryan said the graphics were "not exactly cutting edge", but "generally quite good" due to the "fairly smooth and convincing" animations.
+Blevins praised the environments for having "a lot more personality than the Tomb Raider series".
+Ellis called some of the locations "simply stunning", and Ryan found the levels to be "aesthetically well designed because of convincing architecture and wall decorations".
+Furthermore, the soundtrack was stated by Blevins to be "one of the best features of the game", based on its adding to the dramatic impact along the way.
+He applauded the voice recording for being "crisp and clean", though he was disappointed with the sparsity of musical tracks and environmental sound effects.
+Jonathan Sutyak of AllGame was impressed with the weapon effects and the foreign-language voice overs for the Soviet soldiers, giving it three stars out of five, while Hill considered the lack of Harrison Ford as Indiana Jones' voice disappointing, though understandable given his high salary.
+Ellis found the comments of the playable character to become annoying after a while, but was impressed with the ambient sounds and music, claiming the latter to be "ace stuff", "further enhancing the motion picture feeling of the game".
+Tom Russo of NextGen, however, said, "Despite a fantastic storyline, the execution just doesn't merit a higher rating."